 - Freddie Mac also allow up to 50% DTI for an approve/eligible per LP FINDINGS

-- 2 year mandatory waiting period after Chapter 7 Bankruptcy discharged date versus Conventional Loans requiring four year waiting period
+- 2 year mandatory waiting period after Chapter 7 Bankruptcy discharged date versus Conventional Loans requiring a four-year waiting period

-- 3 year waiting period to qualify for a FHA Loan after the recorded date and/or sheriff’s sale date of a foreclosure and/or deed in lieu of foreclosure and/or short sale
+- 3 year waiting period to qualify for an FHA Loan after the recorded date and/or sheriff’s sale date of a foreclosure and/or deed in lieu of foreclosure and/or short sale

-- Conventional Loans require four year waiting period to qualify after the recorded date of the deed in lieu of foreclosure and/or sheriff’s sale date or date of the short sale
+- Conventional Loans require a four-year waiting period to qualify after the recorded date of the deed in lieu of foreclosure and/or sheriff’s sale date or date of the short sale

-HUD determines FHA Loan Limits by collecting statistics and closed sales number from median properties that have sold and closed in particular counties.
+HUD determines FHA Loan Limits by collecting statistics and closed sales numbers from median properties that have sold and closed in particular counties.

 - According to the Federal Housing Administration, the maximum FHA Loan Limits has been raised by FHA in 2,948 counties

 - There was no reduction of FHA Loan Limits nationally